jetstream-cloud/js2docs/docs/general/instancemgt.md

 ### Image

 When you create an image, you capture the entire state of your instance's root disk.
-New instances can be launched from that image, which means that images let you 'snapshot' and 'clone' an instance.
+New instances can be launched from that image, which means that you can use an image to 'snapshot' and 'clone' an instance.

 After you specify the image name, it will take several minutes for the image to finish creating and become active.

 Consider creating an image in the following situations:

 - You want to create a new instance that is a _clone_ of your existing instance.
-In this case, create an image of the existing instance and launch your clones from that image.
+In this case, create an image of the existing instance and launch your clone(s) from that image.
 - You are about to perform a possibly destructive action on your instance (like installing, upgrading, or removing software), and you need the ability to go back and get to the prior disk state of the instance if something goes wrong.
-- You are building a software stack that other people will consume (e.g. you are teaching a class).
+- You are building a software stack that other people will consume via their own instance (e.g. you are teaching a class).
 Providing an image can be an easy way for other people to get a new instance just like yours.

 Be aware that system images quickly fall behind on operating system updates.
 As more time passes since an image was created, the more software will need to be updated when a new instance is created for it.
 This can lead to excessively long instance lanuch times and other problems.
-For this reason, custom images are not usually the best tool for sharing software or workflows more than a few months into the future.
+For this reason, custom images are not the right tool for sharing software or workflows more than a few months into the future.
 If this describes your situation, please open a support ticket and ask for advice.

 ### Suspend and Resume